Interested in Learning to Live

 Within a very short time of eating this way, my acid reflux disappeared (the first night!).
 Then my high blood pressure became normal or better than normal within about three weeks.
 Joint pain I had had for years in one elbow and one knee was gone within a couple of months, as Keto reduces inflammation throughout the body.
 My eye sight got crisper, I increased my energy to the point I wanted to exercise.
-9 months in my CPAP specialist has told me that about half of CPAP users can stop using their machines after losing 10% of their body weight.
-I’ve lost over 21%!
+9 months into the diet, my CPAP specialist hold me that about half of CPAP users can stop using their machines after losing 10% of their body weight.
+I lost over 21%!
 So under his supervision, I’m no longer using my CPAP machine.
 So far my snoring has virtually disappeared and I’m sleeping better than I did on the machine!
-The machine did its job, but having a hose and mask on your face all night long can also wake you up!
+The machine did its job, but having a hose and mask on your face all night long can also wake you up.
 If I can get rid of the machine for good, what an amazing thing!

 What Came First?
 Overeating or Obesity?